bancorprotocol/carbon-simulator/README.md

 or by installing the required modules manually.

-The upside of this method is that you get started quickly and easily.
+The upside of this method is that you get started quickly and easily, and -- more importantly -- you have access to all the bleeding feautures in the `beta` branch should you choose to check out beta instead of main.
+It also allows you to easily make changes to the library code.
 The downside is that the `carbon` library may only work for notebooks and scripts located in the root directory of this project.

 ### Method 2.
 Pip install